Kevinpgalligan/ka/README.md

 [Qalculate!](https://qalculate.github.io/) seems awesome and has bucketfuls of features!
 On the other hand, it's a massive project written in C++, while ka consists of 1000 lines of Python code.
 It sensibly handles both `1m/s` and `4m / 2m`, somehow.

 [F#](https://fsharpforfunandprofit.com/posts/units-of-measure/) is an example of a "real" programming language with cool unit features, but it's not suitable as a calculator.

-## Contributing
-Contributions are welcome, whether they be bug fixes or documentation or anything at all!
-I don't intend to make any major additions to the core language, since for the purposes of a calculator it's reasonably complete.
-That means I don't plan to make it Turing-complete.

 ## Development
 To install ka locally, clone the repo and run `pip3 install .`.
 You may wish to test it within a virtual environment, however, if you have a copy of ka that you actually use and you don't want to break it.